 “Yoon,” said the old man, obviously trying to stop the doctor from retelling the story but the doctor simply ignored him.

-“Several decades ago, there was a dungeon that opened up in a small town in Japan.
+“You see, several decades ago, there was a dungeon that opened up in a small town in Japan.
 From it emerged what the Japanese called the jorōgumo or spider woman.
 Historically, this dungeon had opened several times in their history but the monster had always come quietly to and fro, hardly making her presence known except to a few unlucky bystanders.
 However, in this particular instance, she laid eggs before disappearing.”
-The doctor suddenly paused for effect.
-“Suddenly there was an infestation of two foot spiders in the southern regions of both our countries.”
-He paused again, seemingly reminiscing about the time.
-“I must have been twenty or so then and was attending a conference in one of those cities.
-It was the most terrifying thing I had ever seen.”

 “You see, being so young, they did not use any ploys to lure people into their trap like their progenitor, they simply attacked.
-Hundreds of giant spiders with faces of little girls wreaking havoc on our streets.”
+Hundreds of giant spiders with faces of little girls wreaking havoc on our streets.

 “Unfortunately, at the time, the Japanese hunter’s headquarters were in Hokkaido and portal travel was at its infancy.
 Several hundreds of people lost their lives before Shin and his party found their nest and drew the offspring back, eliminating them using a particularly strong form of fire magic.
 He had made such an impact that he had, at least for a while, bridged some of the political strife between our two countries.
-In fact, he had become a bit of a celebrity in those small Japanese towns and because of that, Nao, who came from that small town where the dungeon originated, decided to study here, all because of Shin.”
+In fact, he had become a bit of a celebrity in those small Japanese towns and because of that, Nao, who came from that small town where the dungeon originated, decided to study here.
+All because of Shin.”

 “Enough,” said the old man but YooJin could make out a small blush on his tanned skin.
 “There is no point in bringing up old news, long forgotten.
 I am now just a retired hunter.”